MFQ/bitrex-market/README.md

 # bitrex-market

-It is small cryptocurrency markets viewer.
-We use api.bitfinex.com API to fetch all the required information.
+It is a small cryptocurrency markets viewer.
+Which uses api.bitfinex.com API to fetch all the required information.

 # Setup